Sunday 30th Jun 2019: Following Chirst

 10 And he said, Thou hast asked a hard thing: nevertheless, if thou see me when I am taken from thee, it shall be so unto thee; but if not, it shall not be so.

-11 And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven.
+11 And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, which parted them both asunder; and Elijah went up by a whirlwind into heaven.

-52 And sent messengers before his face: and they went, and entered into a village of the Samaritans, to make ready for him.
+52 and sent messengers before his face: and they went, and entered into a village of the Samaritans, to make ready for him.

-57 And it came to pass, that, as they went in the way, a certain man said unto him, Lord, I will follow thee whithersoever thou goest.
+57 And as they went on the way, a certain man said unto him, I will follow thee whithersoever thou goest.

 59 And he said unto another, Follow me.
 But he said, Lord, suffer me first to go and bury my father.

-60 Jesus said unto him, Let the dead bury their dead: but go thou and preach the kingdom of God.
+60 But he said unto him, Leave the dead to bury their own dead; but go thou and publish abroad the kingdom of God.

-61 And another also said, Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.
+61 And another also said, I will follow thee, Lord; but first suffer me to bid farewell to them that are at my house.

-62 And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.
+62 But Jesus said unto him, No man, having put his hand to the plow, and looking back, is fit for the kingdom of God.